 Parts Check Against the Manual

-Carlos leads this part.
+Carlos Alvarez leads this step.
 He:

 Hardware Quality and Sorting